Waireremai12/research/README.md

 .what is python?

-.what is it got to do with game delvelopment?
+.what is it got to do with game development?

 .what are the pros & cons of using python?